Eppo-exp/eppo-docs/docs/quick-starts/experiment-allocation-quickstart.md

 ![Create analysis](/img/feature-flagging/exp-qs-create-analysis-button.png)

 Once you've specified the entity on which the experiment was run (typically user), select the assignment SQL you created above and click **Next**.
-This will take you to a configuration page where you can modify analysis time frames, which variants to include, and the experiment's primary metric.
+This will take you to a configuration page where you can modify analysis timeframes, which variants to include, and the experiment's primary metric.
 All of these settings have pre-populated defaults, but you can modify them at any time.
 Once you're happy with the configuration, click **Save Changes**.

 You'll then see an experiment analysis page with your primary metric as well as any company default metrics.
 You can add any additional metrics you'd like to track by clicking the **+** icon in the top right of the scorecard.